Blue Peaks Blogs (1)

 Boosting Career Opportunities with PMP®

-Project managers with a PMP stand out for leadership roles.
-It’s often a requirement for mid- to senior-level positions.
+Professionals with PMP® stand out for leadership roles.
+In fact, it’s often required for mid- to senior-level positions.

 • Risk management